 When comparing Try Git: Code School vs Codecademy, the Slant community recommends Try Git: Code School for most people.
-In the question“What is the best resource to learn git?”
+In the question“What are the best resources to learn git?”
 Try Git: Code School is ranked 2nd while Codecademy is ranked 13th.

 Ranked in these QuestionsQuestion Ranking